muntasir-mahdi/muntasir-mahdi.github.io/_projects/Germanium.md

 ---
 layout: page
-title: Optical and Electronic Properties of Epitaxial Germanium Thin Films
+title: Optical and Electronic Properties of Epitaxial Germanium
 description: Optical characterization, modeling, and strain-dependent transitions in epitaxial Ge and GeSn thin films.
-img: assets/img/publication_preview/joshi2025optical.jpg
+img: assets/img/publication_preview/joshi2025optical_cover.jpg
 importance: 1
 category: Graduate Research
-related_publications: true
+related_publications: false
 ---

 ## Overview

-This research examines the **optical and electronic behavior of epitaxial Ge and GeSn thin films** for **photonics and quantum devices**, using **spectroscopic ellipsometry**, **critical-point (CP) analysis**, and **atomistic modeling**.
+This research examines the
+- **optical and electronic behavior of epitaxial Ge and GeSn thin films** for **photonics and quantum devices**, using **spectroscopic ellipsometry**, and **critical-point (CP) analysis**.
-The studies reveal how **strain, defects, and alloy composition** modulate the dielectric response and band-structure transitions.
+- How **strain, defects, buffer layer thickness, and substrate orientation** modulate the dielectric response and band-structure transitions.

 ---